11 Expert-Backed Strategies to Become an Exceptional Manager

 Do you cause conflict, avoid conflict, or try to resolve conflict?how to resolve workplace conflicts

-Conflict can take many forms; the most common are conflicting opinions and conflicting personalities.
-The main thing is not to let differences in people’s values and ideas turn into real conflicts such as wars of worlds or even actions.
+Conflict can take many forms, the most common of which are conflicting opinions and personalities.
+The key is not to let differences in people’s values and ideas turn into real conflicts, such as wars of worlds or even actions.

 Conflicts worsen over time if not remediated by the parties themselves or a third party.
 This will impact the team.